BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/smart-device/hardware_and_wiring.md

 ![Untitled](https://github.com/BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/blob/master/smart-device/assets/electrically_isolated_ezo_carrier_board.jpg?raw=true)

-This carrier board is where the sensor specific EZO board would be placed and the sensor probe would be connected.
+This carrier board is where the sensor specific EZO board would be placed, and where the sensor probe would be connected.

 ### Wiring Multiple Sensors

-To measure multiple sensors, you will need to create a simple circuit, using a breadbaord during development or a perf board for the actual device.
+To measure multiple sensors, you will need to create a simple circuit, using a breadboard during development or a perf board for the actual device.

-For example, below is a diagram displaying two sensors connected to a breadbaord, with reading being taken on Analog Pin 0 and 5.
+For example, below is a diagram displaying two sensors connected to a breadboard, with reading being taken on Analog Pin 0 and 5.

 ![Untitled](https://github.com/BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/blob/master/smart-device/assets/multiple_sensor_reading_diagram.jpg?raw=true)

-<i>Note: the Arduino board dispalyed in the diagram is an Arduino Uno, not an Arduino Zero.
+<i>Note: the Arduino board displayed in the diagram is an Arduino Uno, not an Arduino Zero.
 However, regarding the wiring configuration, the Arduino Uno and Zero are the same.</i>

-As you can see power is being supplied to the breadbaord by the 3.3 Volt pin, with the second line grounded.
+As you can see power is being supplied to the breadboard by the 3.3 Volt pin, with the second line grounded.
 The two sensors then branch off those lines, with their respective reading lines connected to the Arduino analog pins.